keshavnagar/to-do-app/README.md

 Keshav, I can also make you a **tiny diagram version** of this note so it’s more visual inside your `README.md`.
 Do you want me to include that too?

+I practicled the concept where we do css style class for both file OutlineComponent and InlineComponent in a single file style.css

+in outlinecomponent.jsx file